-The WIC Program is a Supplemental Nutrition Program that provides monthly food coupons, nutrition education, breastfeeding support, and referrals to medical and social services in the community.
+The WIC Program is a Supplemental Nutrition Program that provides monthly Healthy Food Benefits, nutrition education, breastfeeding support, and referrals to medical and social services in the community.

 As a Platinum WIC Program, our dedicated and innovative team provides extraordinary, compassionate, and nurturing services to enhance wellness by promoting and supporting healthy habits for life.